fg-inet/MMSys2020_Informed-Access-Network-Selection/README.md

 6. Run ``./run.sh`` (or, if you want to use a different URL file, ``./run.sh default.conf $URLFILE``) using a different URL file) to run a test.
 By default, the test will only load the first 12 seconds and only use BOLA_O as ABR, as the test becomes very long otherwise.
 By default, the test will first load the video using only network interface 1, then network interface 2, then both using the Optimist policy, then both using the Pessimist policy.
 Note that for the RB video, it takes a long time until any non-blank frame is painted because the VM is very slow.

 7. Find the experiment output directories using ``cd data/; ls`` - each experiment run corresponds to one directory.
-Note that there See section "Analyze the Data" for instructions how to look at the data.
+See section "Analyze the Data" for instructions how to look at the data.

 ### Load Video Using Your Own Setup